ably/ably-asset-tracking-android/README.md

 // Initialise and Start the Subscriber val subscriber = Subscriber.subscribers() // Get an AssetSubscriber
     .connection(ConnectionConfiguration(ABLY_API_KEY, CLIENT_ID)) // provide Ably configuration with credentials
-    .enhancedLocations { } // provide a function to be called when enhanced location updates are received .resolution( // request a specific resolution to be considered by the publisher Resolution(Accuracy.MAXIMUM, desiredInterval = 1000L, minimumDisplacement = 1.0) )
+    .resolution( // request a specific resolution to be considered by the publisher Resolution(Accuracy.MAXIMUM, desiredInterval = 1000L, minimumDisplacement = 1.0)
+    )